U.S. Century Bank

-U.S. Century Bank (NASDAQ: USCB) is a community bank in Miami-Dade County, Florida, with headquarters in the city of Doral.
-U.S. Century Bank is a Minority Depository Institution (MDI) that provides banking services throughout South Florida.
-It has approximately $1.7 billion in total assets, $166.3 million in equity capital, and a branch network that includes 10 locations in Miami-Dade and Broward counties.
+U.S. Century Bank is a community bank in Miami-Dade County, Florida, with headquarters in the city of Doral.
+U.S. Century Bank is a Minority Depository Institution (MDI) operating in South Florida.
+As of December 2024, it has $2.6 billion in total assets, $215.4 million in equity capital, and a branch network that includes 10 locations in Miami-Dade and Broward counties.
 It is a member of the Federal Deposit Insurance Corporation and rated five stars by Bauer Financial.